-Opiate addiction affects every single aspect of a person’s life, from their career to personal relationships and everything in between.
+Opiate addiction affects every single aspect of a person’s life, from their career to personal relationships and everything in between, so why can’t methadone help?.
 I have witnessed this firsthand, just like many other grieving friends and family who have watched drugs devastate some of the people they love the most.
 Having seen it firsthand has led me to believe that methadone helps a lot more than it hurts.

 I have watched friends as their entire lives were derailed by their deadly habit, with drugs eventually taking over all that once mattered to them.
 Seeing several of my friends, all high-achievers in education and the workforce, was absolutely awful.
 Years of accomplishments went wasted down the drain, all in the blink of an eye, as my friends turned all their attention to drugs.